422 Bath Road

-Cherry Bells Bellflower features dainty nodding ruby-red bell-shaped flowers at the ends of the stems from early to mid summer.
+Cherry Bells Bellflower features dainty nodding cherry red bell-shaped flowers with creamy white edges at the ends of the stems from early to mid summer.
 Its serrated heart-shaped leaves remain green in color throughout the season.
-The fruit is not ornamentally significant.

 Cherry Bells Bellflower is an herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;